 Chef de Cuisine

-Patrick Schultz is the Chef de Cuisine at Roe Restaurant in Portland, Oregon, a modern seafood restaurant discreetly hidden in the back of the Rockin' Crab Cafe, where he and Executive Chef, Trent Pierce prepare creative dishes, using innovative and classic techniques to offer an ever-evolving prix fixe menu.
+Patrick Schultz is the Chef de Cuisine at Roe Restaurant in Portland, Oregon.
+He and Executive Chef, Trent Pierce prepare creative dishes, using innovative and classic techniques to offer an ever-evolving prix fixe menu.

 Schultz took an interest in food from a very young age, which can be attributed to his family’s flair for cooking.
 His dad, a firefighter by trade, would cook dinner for the Schultz family every night after spending his days at the fire station preparing food for his team.
 His grandpa was a baker and regularly showered his family with homemade pies.
 Unlike the majority of his peers, Schultz spent Saturday mornings watching Julia Child on TV instead of cartoons.
 It’s no surprise that he has made a career in the kitchen.